nanhpauyu/Python-CLI-Task-Tracker/readme.md

 # Task Tracker

-Task Tracker is a project used to track and manage your tasks.
-In this project, you will build a simple command-line interface (CLI) to track what you need to do, what you have done, and what you are currently working on.
-This project will help you practice your programming skills, including working with the filesystem, handling user inputs, and building a simple CLI application.
+Task Tracker is a project used to track and manage tasks.
+This is a simple command-line interface (CLI) to track what user need to do, what user have done, and what user are currently working on.

 ## Technologies Used
 - Python